infernojs/eslint-plugin-inferno/docs/rules/jsx-props-no-spreading.md

-# Disallow JSX props spreading (react/jsx-props-no-spreading)
+# Disallow JSX props spreading (inferno/jsx-props-no-spreading)

 Enforces that there is no spreading for any JSX attribute.
 This enhances readability of code by being more explicit about what props are received by the component.
-It is also good for maintainability by avoiding passing unintentional extra props and allowing react to emit warnings when invalid HTML props are passed to HTML elements.
+It is also good for maintainability by avoiding passing unintentional extra props.

 ## Rule Details